 Contact the Success Center for more information.
-Appeals to this policy should be made to the director of Admissions and Records.
+Appeals to this policy should be made to the registrar.

 Transcripts

 Records will maintain your academic record of coursework completed at the college.
 Transcripts will be released only after receipt of your signed written request.
 Transcripts issued to you will be marked "Issued to Student."
 Those transcripts requested by fax will be treated as daily mail and not given priority treatment.
 There is no fee for official transcripts.